-With approximately 600 students and 39 faculty, Communication is one of the most popular departments at Buffalo State.
-We are the largest and first professionally-accredited communication program in the SUNY network of colleges and universities.
+With approximately 500 students and 40 faculty, Communication is one of the most popular departments at Buffalo State.
+We are the largest and were the first professionally-accredited communication program in the SUNY network of colleges and universities.

-The Communication Department offers four undergraduate degrees - three professional majors in journalism, media production and public communication (public relations and advertising), plus communication studies.
+The Communication Department offers four undergraduate degrees - three professional majors in journalism, media production and public relations and advertising, plus communication studies.
 Students can complete a SUNY certificate in sports communication, or a concentration in public affairs.

 We have a speech minor and participate in interdisciplinary majors - arts and letters, television and film arts, writing, and individualized studies - and interdisciplinary minors such as legal studies, indigenous studies, leadership, women and gender studies (WGS), and writing.